How safe are the residence halls and apartments?

 When will my meal plan become "active"?

-Meals begin with lunch on Wednesday, August 29 for incoming first-year students attending Welcome Week.
-All others begin with brunch on Saturday, September 1.
+Meal plan flexdine begins on Monday, August 31 for incoming first-year students attending Welcome Week.
+All others begin with lunch on Saturday, September 5.

 When will the microfridge or futon I reserved be delivered to campus?